DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/readme.md

 ### Blob Storage Errors

-**When sending my file via Smart Send I get "Message: The specified blob already exists."**
+**When sending my file via Smart Send, I get "Message: The specified blob already exists."**

 This message indicates that the file name already exists in your blob storage location.
 If you have the Overwrite radio button in your email parameters set to "No",  files are not automatically overwritten when saving to blob storage and an error is thrown to indicate as such.

 ### Dependency and Security Information

-Data stored securely inside Finance and operations
+Data stored securely inside Finance and Operations

 DXC Smart Business Form Email Manager for Microsoft Dynamics 365 Finance and Operations (Smart Send) makes use of the existing email configuration influenced by a combination of administrator configuration, user configuration, and user choices.